 The City will document all site inspections performed as part of the permitting process.
-The Public Works department is currently working with the Planning Department to establish a shared documentation process.
+A shared documentation process between the Public Works department the Planning Department has been established.
+This program, Jot Form, streamlines the permitting process and ensures the appropriate department signs off on each phase of a project.